Follow-up articles published so far:

 The second board from the right is a 3 stage unit to bring the transmit signal to a power level of about 150mW (Dual gate MOSFET, 2N2222 and 2SC2314 as active semiconductors in this order).
 On the right a push-pull stage equipped with 2 2SC2078 and relatively high emitter degeneration (2 Ohms for each transistor) brings the power up to 500mW.

-Transmitter gain can be controlled with an MCP4725 DAC that is set for each band individually and helps much to compensate gain increase on the lower bands.
+Transmitter gain can be controlled with an MCP4725 digital-to-analog converter (DAC) that is set for each band individually and helps much to compensate gain increase on the lower bands.
 This DAC is also connected to the microcontroller’s I²C-bus and data for each band is saved in EEPROM and is being recalled if a certain band is switched.

 The output transformer can be found under the two PA transistors and therefore is not visible here.
 This “stacked” construction saves very much space.
 PA transistors are connecting to 2.54 mm socket strips which makes the pair of semiconductors removable and allows access to the power transformer underneath.